 First up, you should consider visiting St. Ann’s Academy.
 This is a place covered with all sorts of trees, orchards, and gardens.
 You don’t need to have money to gain entrance to and enjoy the beautiful things that nature has to offer you.

 You can then also take time to visit the Government House.
 This ancient building is among the oldest architectures still standing.
-It belonged to British Colombian lieutenant General who lived in Rockland Avenue.
+It belonged to a British Colombian lieutenant General who lived on Rockland Avenue.
 It’s also surrounded by acres of gardens you’d just love to see.